 It’s easy to think about physical accessibility accommodations for people with different abilities, but information accessibility often takes a back seat.
-The telecom industry first used closed captioning in 1972—with Julia Child’s “The French Chef,” surprisingly—which was the earliest effort at broadening access to information.
+The telecom industry first used closed captioning in 1972 with Julia Child’s “The French Chef,” marking the earliest initiative to enhance information access on a broader scale.

-Today, the Americans with Disabilities Act mandates accessibility to all places of public accommodation, and the Supreme Court interpreted the mandate to apply to websites.
-Roughly 10% of the population has a cognitive limitation such as ADHD and as many as 15% have some type of dyslexia.
-The legal and ethical question facing designers today is, "How can we ensure we are building experiences that allow full and equal access to information?”
+Today, the Americans with Disabilities Act (ADA) mandates accessibility to all places of public accommodation, and the Supreme Court interpreted the mandate to apply to websites.
+Roughly 13% of the population has a cognitive limitation such as ADHD and as many as 20% have some type of dyslexia.
+The ethical question facing designers is, "How can we ensure equal access to information when building digital experiences?"

-When it comes to information accessibility, the Web Accessibility Initiative prepared Web Content Accessibility Guidelines (WCAG) which provide straightforward techniques to help people with visual impairments get the information they need online.
+The Web Accessibility Initiative prepared Web Content Accessibility Guidelines (WCAG), which provide straightforward information accessibility techniques to help people with visual impairments get the information they need online.
 Forward-thinking designers are using and expanding on those techniques as a springboard for designs that improve accessibility for all, especially those with cognitive impairments like ADHD.

 Here’s a look at the latest design trends to broaden website accessibility for people who have unique needs when it comes to deciphering and using digital content.

 Color plays a major role in designing for individuals with dyslexia, which can present difficulties when designing for accessibility.
-For example, the contrast of black text on a white page is helpful for those with visual limitations, but dyslexia affects the way people see color, so a black-on-white color scheme can cause words to blur together.
-People with dyslexia benefit from a more subtle contrast such as dark gray on off-white or pale blue.
+For example, the contrast of black text on a white page is helpful for those with visual limitations, but dyslexia affects how people see color, so a black-on-white color scheme can cause words to blur together.
+People with dyslexia benefit from a more subtle contrast, such as dark gray on off-white or pale blue.

-It can be difficult to design a one-size-fits-all color scheme that works for people with differing abilities.
-Often times adjustments can be made to a brand’s color palette that will optimize content based on legibility and accessibility.
-When corporate branding guidelines prohibit major changes to their color scheme, tools have been implemented that allow users to select alternative text and background colors based on their needs.
+Designing a one-size-fits-all color scheme that works for people with differing abilities can be difficult.
+Often times brands can adjust their color palette to optimize content based on legibility and accessibility.
+However, when corporate branding guidelines prohibit major changes to their color scheme, tools can be implemented that allow users to select alternative text and background colors based on their needs.

 This option solves accessibility for a multitude of disabilities, including dyslexia, poor visual acuity, and at times ADHD.